rithms/ItemSets.net/README.md

 ### API ([Source](https://github.com/rithms/ItemSets.net/blob/master/routes/api.js))

-The front-end of the application communicates with a **API**.
+The front-end of the application communicates with an **API**.
 This API has consists of the following endpoints, along with some alternate versions to help with pagination.

 #### Static Data

 **/api/champions** - Get all champion data

 **/api/items** - Get all item data

 **/api/spells** - Get all spell data

 #### Featured Sets

 **/api/featured_sets/mode/{matchMode}/tier/{tier}/by-champion/{championId}** - Get featured sets from given matchMode, tier, and champion

-**/api/featured_sets/mode/{matchMode}/tier/{tier}** - Get featured sets from given match mode and tier **/api/featured_sets/mode/{matchMode}** - Get featured sets from given match mode **/api/featured_sets** - Get all featured sets
+**/api/featured_sets/mode/{matchMode}/tier/{tier}** - Get featured sets from given match mode and tier

+**/api/featured_sets/mode/{matchMode}** - Get featured sets from given match mode

+**/api/featured_sets** - Get all featured sets

 These endpoints serve data to the front end.